synthetichooman/vault/protocol.md

           "component": "build.py",
           "summary": "Sorted index page by modification date.", "details": "Updated the build script to sort products by their directory's last modification time, ensuring the most recently updated articles appear first on the homepage."
+        },
+        {
+          "type": "feature",
+          "component": "build.py",
+          "summary": "Added automatic SEO file generation.",
+          "details": "Updated the build script to automatically generate `robots.txt` and a `sitemap.xml` during the build process, using the site domain `hooman.kr`.
+This will improve search engine visibility."
         }
       ]
     }